 That was a big pay cut, but I didn’t care as I had another source of income.
 I was a semi-professional gamer (sponsored in Call Of Duty2).

 Most of the people in my gaming clan (and community) knew that I produced music so I was often asked to create cues for gaming highlight clips and game-casting events (can’t remember the correct lingo for it).

-What I didn’t know at the time was by doing free work I was actually planting seeds, and those gamers with no budget later turned into strong connects to those with good budgets.
+What I didn’t know at the time was by doing free work I was actually planting seeds, and those gamers with no budget later turned into strong connections to those with good budgets.

-We’re now going on 2014 and I’ve be hired numerous times by the same people to handle various tasks:
+We’re now going on 2014 and I’ve been hired numerous times by the same people to handle various tasks: